Beaumont, South Australia

+Beaumont is a hillside suburb of Adelaide in the City of Burnside, on the eastern side of the city.
+Established in 1848, it has always been known as an affluent suburb.
+It has a notable park known as Beaumont Common.

+History

+Before British colonisation of South Australia and subsequent European settlement, Beaumont was inhabited by one of the groups who later collectively became known as the Kaurna peoples.

-Beaumont is a suburb of Adelaide in the City of Burnside.
-Founded as a purpose-built village by Sir Samuel Davenport in 1848, it initially struggled due to high land prices in the area.
-However, with Adelaide's inevitable expansion residents eventually settled.
-The early village had quite a cosmopolitan flavour-although predominantly Anglo-Saxon like most of Australia at that point, many of Beaumont's early residents were veterans of the British Navy or Army or had lived in other countries for some time.
+Founded as a purpose-built village by Sir Samuel Davenport in 1848, Beaumont initially struggled due to high land prices in the area.
+However, with Adelaide's inevitable expansion, residents eventually settled.
+The early village had quite a cosmopolitan flavour-although predominantly Anglo-Celtic like most of Australia at that point, many of Beaumont's early residents were veterans of the Royal Navy or Army or had lived in other countries for some time.

-Beaumont House, constructed around 1850 for Augustus Short, still stands and is now owned by the National Trust of South Australia.
 Edward Burton Gleeson, the founder of the Mid North town of Clare originally owned a farm within the boundaries of Beaumont in the early 1840s, which he named "Gleeville".
 He became insolvent, sold the property to Davenport in 1842 and moved to his country property "Inchiquin" in the Clare Valley region.
+Beaumont House, constructed around 1850 for Augustus Short, still stands and is now owned by the National Trust of South Australia.

 The original village was centred on a small park known as the "Beaumont Common" (or to residents simply as "The Common").

+In 1905 the Girls' Probationary School, which was run by the Salvation Army for the state government and originally established in 1901 at Woodville, was moved to "Sea View House" in Beaumont.
+The institution housed girls who were wards of the state and had been classed as having behavioural problems – usually owing to truancy.
+After residents complained about the school "lowering the moral tone" of Burnside Primary School nearby, the girls were moved to premises in Norwood in 1910, before moving to its final destination in Fullarton in 1912.

+then for two years at (1910), moved to 39 Florence Street, Fullarton.
+Run by the Salvation Army for the state government, it housed girls who were wards of the state classed as having behavioural problems – usually owing to truancy.

-The suburb has now expanded south-east in the direction of the hills however, with newer developments now on the face of the Adelaide Hills.
+The suburb has now expanded south-east in the direction of the hills, with newer developments now on the face of the Adelaide Hills.